 Long term weight control

-the diet is low in fat, high in fruits /vegetables and moderate in protein
+In brief: the diet is low in fat, high in fruits /vegetables and moderate in protein and starchy carbs.

 Healthy weight loss

 It is the only type of weight loss diet plan that is consistent with guidelines issued by the World Health Organization (WHO), US and UK Government agencies and the American Heart Association, for good health and healthy weight loss.

 - The diet is low fat because high-fat intake is implicated in obesity, heart disease and several cancers.

 - Fat also contains more than twice the calories of other foods and is 7 times more easily converted to body fat than carbohydrates, making weight loss and weight management more difficult.